-DID YOU KNOW THAT THESE GORGEOUS BLOOMS ARE EDIBLE!?
+DID YOU KNOW THESE GORGEOUS BLOOMS ARE EDIBLE!?

-The flowers are truly aromatic, inhaling the smell will open the lungs and sinuses, clear congestion and inflammation and even reduce anxiety.
-We love to use the petals in teas for reducing stress and calming the mind or during cold and flu season to soothe coughs and reduce sinus pain.
+The flowers are not only gorgeous, they are incredibly aromatic too!
+Inhaling the smell will open the lungs and sinuses, clear congestion and inflammation and even reduce anxiety.
+We love to nibble on the fresh new petals or brew them in teas to calm the mind and nervous system.
+Magnolia tea can also be helpful during cold and flu season to soothe coughs and reduce sinus pain.
 Enjoy the petals fresh when in season and dried for later in the year.

-The petals are extremely nourishing to the skin and contain 10 times more antioxidants than Vitamin E. They can help reduce signs of aging and keep your skin moisturized.
-Try rubbing the fresh petals directly into your skin or infuse the dried petals into oil for a nutrient rich body and facial treatment.
+The petals are also extremely nourishing to the skin and contain 10 times more antioxidants than Vitamin E!
+They can help reduce signs of aging and keep skin moisturized.
+Try rubbing the fresh petals directly into your skin or infuse the dried petals into oil for a nutrient rich facial or hand treatment.

-Our favorite way to incorporate this ancient medicine into our lives is by eating the flowers.
+Another favorite way to incorporate this ancient medicine into our lives is by eating the flowers.
 They are thick and fleshy, similar to a rose petal with even more bite.
-Their flavor is reminiscent of ginger and cardamom and they are delicious in many different types of dishes.
+Their flavor is reminiscent of ginger and cardamom, delicious in many dishes.

 Here are a few recipes for you to try: